oracle-livelabs/developer/ai-optimizer/experimenting/experimenting.md

 ## Task 1: Play with the Parameters

 Using the **TEST1** vector store, you will experiment with the main parameters configured as shown below to observe how answer quality changes.
 We will begin by adjusting the **Temperature** parameter.
-For the first test, set the Temperature to 0 to minimize variability in the responses.
+For the first test, set the Temperature to 0 to minimize creativity in the responses.
 Then, repeat the same question with a different Temperature value to observe how the answers change.

 **IMPORTANT**: After each question—regardless of whether you're repeating the same one with different settings—be sure to clear the history by clicking the **Clear** button.
 We will start by testing the first question.